What's the difference when considering GOTS certified sheets and Oeko-Tex Certified Sheets?

 In the USA, 96% of cotton is grown from GMO seeds - this is why most organic cotton, including Alterra Pure, comes from countries like India where big-ag GMO cotton is facing strong resistance.
 You can learn more about GMO use in the US by clicking HERE.

-TRUE ORGANIC COTTON USES NO SYNTHETIC FERTILIZERS
+ORGANIC COTTON USES NO SYNTHETIC FERTILIZERS

-ORGANIC COTTON AND FERTILIZERS: Organic cotton cannot use synthetic fertilizers.
+Organic cotton cannot use synthetic fertilizers.
 Natural fertilizer such as manure are allowed.
 There are some natural fertilizers that are just as bad as the synthetic fertilizers and should be avoided.
 Specifically, Copper Sulfate, is a fertilizer approved under organic protocols, but sees very little usage today.
 The approval for copper sulfate is on a year-to-year basis with hope that each year, it will be banned.
 Because of the tenuous nature of copper sulphate approval, most organic farmers abandoned it years ago.
 While not typically used for Cotton, Copper Sulfate is a legacy fertilizer used in wine vineyards in Europe, even carrying the informal names "Bordeaux Mixture" and "Burgundy Mixture."

 In general, GOTS organic cotton relies on natural livestock fertilizers.
 Crop rotation helps organic cotton fields keep their vitality and in many regions in India, organic cotton fields are flooded for rice in alternating seasons.

-FERTILIZER AND OTHER TEXTILE CERTIFICATIONS: Oeko-Tex has no protocol or prohibitions on synthetic and persistent fertilizers regardless of their effect on soil or the water supply.
+Oeko-Tex has no protocol or prohibitions on synthetic and persistent fertilizers regardless of their effect on soil or the water supply.
 BCI has no restrictions on fertilizers or their effect on soil and water supply aside from mandating that the fertilizers be legal in the country of crop growth.

-TRUE ORGANIC COTTON IS FREE OF SYNTHETIC OR PERSISTENT PESTICIDES
+ORGANIC COTTON PROHIBITS SYNTHETIC PESTICIDES

-ORGANIC COTTON AND PESTICIDES: For organic cotton, pesticides such as acetic acid (concentrated vinegar) are allowed.
+For organic cotton, pesticides such as acetic acid (concentrated vinegar) are allowed.
 Acetic acid can be hazardous if used in overly high concentrations and can damage the plants if used in too high volume or concentration.
 The MCU5 natural hybrid cotton used by Alterra Pure has natural pest resistance as part of it's natural features.
 MCU5 has a very subdued vein structure in the leaves making it difficult for sucking insects: the bugs can't get a grip on veins where they normally find nutrients.
 Crop rotations between rice and cotton create fertile ground, diminish soil pathogens, and help eliminate short life-cycle insects.